marekzelinka/tip-calculator/README.md

 ## Goals

-I wanted to practice using React with form inputs.
+I wanted to practice using React with a form state managment library like `react-hook-form`.

 ## Credits